-Career counselling is the process in which psychological assessments and interviewing techniques are used to empower clients to make an informed decision about their future or current career prospects.
-Basically, it is a process that can assist a client design their ideal career or life
+Career counselling is a process that uses career tests and interviewing techniques to empower you to make an informed decision about your future and current career prospects.
+It is a collaborative process that helps you design your ideal career or life.

-- Inform you on what career field is best suited for the life you want to build.
+- Inform you on what career field is best suited for you.

-- Highlight fields that will provide you with a sense of purpose
+- Highlight careers that will provide you with a sense of purpose.

 - Design a joyful life at any stage of your career.

 - Identify what skills you need to move forward in your career.

 - Make a decision about the subjects you have to take at school.

 - Discover what is making you feel stuck.

 The career counselling process is a collaborative process.
 The career counsellor would use various career assessments.
 The results of your career tests are used to help you make a career choice.

 One of the more popular approaches to career counselling is the life design approach.
 The life design approach to career counselling has gained popularity.
 The work of Mark Savickas allowed career counselling to shift the approach from a positivistic paradigm in career counselling to a more constructivist paradigm.